 Claimant did not know Albritton had a business named Jay's Service Company until he got a check with that name on it about three weeks after he started working for Albritton.
-Claimant said he received two separate checks (both signed by Albritton), but did not understand why.
+Claimant said he received two separate checks (both signed by Albritton), but did not understand why (nor was an explanation ever given to Claimant).
 He was paid \$12.00 per hour, no matter which company issued the paycheck.
-Claimant said he never filled out an application for Jay's.
+Claimant said he never filled out an application for Jay's Service Company.